Breakthrough/PySceneDetect/docs/features.md

 ## Version Roadmap

-#### Features in Development for Next Version (v0.3.1-beta)
+<h3>Features in Development for Next Version</h3>

- - allow user-selectable frame skipping for improved performance
- - allow user-selectable subsampling for improved performance
+The following are features being developed for PySceneDetect **v0.3.1-beta** (completed features - those marked with <span class="fa fa-check"></span>&nbsp; - can be tested by [downloading the latest source code](https://github.com/Breakthrough/PySceneDetect/archive/master.zip) from the [Github page](https://github.com/Breakthrough/PySceneDetect), or cloning the repo).

  - add ability to specify start/end time for scene detection
+ - user-selectable frame skipping for improved performance
+ - user-selectable subsampling for improved performance
- - additional API functions to remove requirement on passing OpenCV video objects, and allow just a file path instead
+ - <span class="fa fa-check"></span>&nbsp; additional API functions to remove requirement on passing OpenCV video objects, and allow just a file path instead

-#### Features Starting Development for Following Version (v0.3.x-beta)
+<h3>Features Starting Development for Following Version</h3>

+The following are features being planned or developed after the release of v0.3.1-beta.

  - statistics/analysis mode to export frame-by-frame video metrics (-s)
  - adaptive or user-defined bias for fade in/out interpolation
  - additional timecode formats

-#### Planned Features for Future Releases (v0.4-beta)
+<h3>Planned Features for Future Releases</h3>

+The following are features being planned or developed for the next major release of PySceneDetect, v0.4-beta.

  - export scenes in chapter/XML format
  - improve robustness of content-aware detection by combining with edge detection (similar to MATLAB-based scene change detector)